A conference is a meeting between the ADRP member (reviewing member) considering or conducting a review and an interested party or parties.

 If a conference occurs before the review is initiated, the applicant must be invited.
 If the applicant does not attend, and does not provide a reasonable excuse, the reviewing member may reject their application.

 If the reviewing member intends to hold a conference, the ADRP secretariat will consult with the relevant parties.
-The secretariat will provide parties with the conference date, time, dial-in instructions and proposed discussion topics from the reviewing member.
+The secretariat will provide parties with the conference date, time, dial-in instructions and further information requested from the reviewing member.

 The number of conferences held in the course of a review is at the discretion of the reviewing member.